Members Only Login

 Q. What forms of payment do you accept?

-A. We accept PayPal, MasterCard, Visa, Discover Card, and American Express.
+A. We accept MasterCard, Visa, Discover Card and American Express.
 All entries must be paid for online at the time of submission.

 Q. I have created an online account, but I have not found an online payment form.
 Where is it?

-A. You will be taken to the checkout form after you have submitted all your entries and placed them in your Cart.
+A. You will see links to go to the cart or submit another entry after adding each entry to your cart.
 You can pay for all of your entries at once.

 Q. When will my credit card be charged?
 Will I receive a receipt?